Crews stop forward progress of 58-acre fire in Oakley; 2 structures burned

-An evacuation is still in place for Crismore Drive, Delta Road, and Stellar Avenue.
+An evacuation is still in place for Crismore Drive, Sellers Avenue and Delta Road.

 Oakley PD ordered those in the affected area to leave immediately by car and go towards Highway 4, away from the area.